Shady-shaikh/blastMoives/README.md

 MovieMania

-MovieMania is a dynamic and responsive movie website that provides information on various movies, including their ratings, reviews, trailers, and much more.
+MovieMania is a dynamic and responsive movie website that provides information on various movies, including their categories, reviews, top rated movies, and much more.

 Website URL